 - Maintain good hand and body hygiene.
 Clean hands often, and clean your body regularly, especially after exercise.

 - Keep cuts, scrapes, and wounds clean and covered until healed.

 - Avoid sharing personal items such as towels and razors.

 - Get care early if you think you might have an infection.

 Most bloodborne pathogens are transmitted when blood or body fluid from an infected person enters the bloodstream of another person.
 This can happen through abrasions, needlesticks, human bites, or through mucous membranes of the eyes, mouth, and nose.

 Not everyone who has been infected with a bloodborne pathogen knows they have been infected.
 Therefore, it is important to treat all blood and body fluids as if they contain a life-threatening illness.

-This concept is known as exercising Universal Precautions and is also a part of the Bloodborne Pathogen Standard and covered in the OSHA mandated BBP training curriculum.
+This concept is known as exercising Universal Precautions and is also a part of the Bloodborne Pathogen Standard and covered in the OSHA mandated training for bloodborne pathogens curriculum.

 If you are faced with a situation that requires you to handle blood or body fluids, reaching out for help is the best way to protect yourself from infection.

-To learn everything you need to know about bloodborne pathogens you can take our OSHA compliant Bloodborne pathogens training free of charge, just register and start training immediately – no obligations and no strings.
+To learn everything you need to know about bloodborne pathogens you can take our OSHA compliant Bloodborne pathogens training free.